 Sherry Cream Sauce for Steak

-In these photos below, I have served up sirloin steak with some pan-fried asparagus and fried potatoes.
+In the photos below, I have served up a sirloin steak with some pan-fried asparagus and fried potatoes.

 What is mushroom sherry cream sauce?

-Well, this is really a sauce I developed out of necessity after I had run out of brandy to make a Steak Diane.
-We had some cheap Sherry from Tesco’s and I decided to try using that instead of Brandy.
+Well, this is a sauce I developed out of necessity after running out of brandy to make a Steak Diane.
+We had some cheap sweet Sherry from Tesco’s and I decided to try using that instead of Brandy.
+The result was quite satisfying.

 The taste was surprisingly different though, showing the importance of the alcoholic ingredient to the flavour.
 I personally prefer the Steak Diane, but my wife liked this version.
 They are just different.